 To ask questions about delinquent debt, you can contact the Treasury Department at 800-304-3107.

 If you e-filed with third-party tax software or the IRS’s Free File system, you likely received confirmation that your return was received and accepted.
-If you don’t remember getting a confirmation notice, or if you’re concerned because you haven’t heard anything since then, you can check your status with the agency’s Where’s My Refund tool mentioned above.
+If you don’t remember getting a confirmation notice or if you’re concerned because you haven’t heard anything since then, you can check your status with the agency’s Where’s My Refund tool.
+Some next steps:

 Tracking Your Tax Refund Process